 Being friendless in the cut-throat world of 13th-century Mongolia was not a good place to be.
 The young Temujin came to the realisation that his best chance of reversing his fortunes – and creating a powerbase for himself – lay in establishing alliances.

 When he was just 16, he did exactly that by marrying a girl called Börte of the Olkhonud tribe.
 “Börte was mine and so was her tribe,” was Temujin’s triumphant, if far from romantic, verdict on the union.
 Yet on the violent, febrile Mongolian steppe, even getting married could spell trouble.
 No sooner had Temujin and Börte been wed than a rival tribe, the Merkit, ambushed Temujin and rode off with his bride.

-Genghis Khan is seated with his wife Börte; together, they had nine children (Photo by Getty Images)
+Genghis Khan seen seated with his wife Börte; together, they had nine children.
+(Photo by Getty Images)